Coding

 Hi, I’m Joshua Tenner.

-I’m a developer who loves building tools, and a lot of my work and curiosity lives around WebAssembly, compilers, validation, optimization, testing infrastructure, and developer tooling.
+I’m a developer who loves building tools, and a lot of my work and curiosity centers on WebAssembly, compilers, validation, optimization, testing infrastructure, and developer tooling.

-That usually means I end up digging into representation details, runtime behavior, edge cases, architecture tradeoffs, and all the uncomfortable corners that show up when a project grows.
-Here I hope to understand how to make developer tools and compete with large projects like Binaryen and other testing frameworks.
+That usually means I end up digging into representation details, runtime behavior, edge cases, architectural tradeoffs, and all the uncomfortable corners that show up when a project grows.
+This blog is where I work through how to build developer tools that can stand alongside large projects like Binaryen and other mature testing frameworks.

 Some posts here will probably be technical deep-dives on very specific topics.
 Some will be architecture notes and observations.
 Some will be design writeups for projects I’m actively developing.
 And some will just be me trying to explain a difficult idea clearly enough that I can trust my own understanding of it.
 I might even ask for help!